- Read our review guidelines

 These lightweight shoes could be ideal for a range of watersports, such as kayaking, paddle boarding or even swimming.
 Because of the sock-like fit, they could help to prevent sand from getting at your feet if you’re heading to the beach.

-They can be equally useful for wearing to and from the swimming pool, and could be helpful when the ground is too hot to stand on in bare feet.
+We like these because they can also be useful for wearing to and from the swimming pool, and could be helpful when the ground is too hot to stand on in bare feet.

 6: Body Glove 3T Barefoot Max